joone/fosscomics/content/posts/1. Charles Babbage and Ada Lovelace/index.md

 ---
 title: 1.
-Charles Babbage & Ada Lovelace
+Charles Babbage and Ada Lovelace
 date: "2018-12-21"
 description: In the 19th century, Charles Babbage designed the difference engine, and Ada Lovelace created the first algorithm, shaping the foundation of modern computing and programming concepts.
 tags: Charles Babbage,Ada Lovelace